GerritCodeReview/plugins_lfs/src/main/resources/Documentation/rest-api.md

 ```

-## Get global settings
+## Get global configuration

-_GET /projects/All-Projects/@PLUGIN@:settings_
+_GET /projects/All-Projects/@PLUGIN@:config-global_

-Gets the global LFS settings.
+Gets the global LFS configuration.
 May only be called on `All-Projects` by users
 having the 'Administrate Server' capability.

 ```
-  GET /projects/All-Projects/@PLUGIN@:settings HTTP/1.0
+  GET /projects/All-Projects/@PLUGIN@:config-global HTTP/1.0
 ```

-As response an [LfsSettingsInfo](#lfs-settings-info) entity is returned that
+As response an [LfsGlobalConfigInfo](#lfs-global-config-info) entity is returned
-describes the global LFS settings.
+that describes the global LFS configuration.

 ```
   HTTP/1.1 200 OK